hugoQAQ/Optimisation_CirclePacking/README.md

 ## Quick preview

-- Authors:Weicheng HE, Aymane OUIJALI, Pierre-Alexandre SIMON
+- _Authors_:Weicheng HE, Aymane OUIJALI, Pierre-Alexandre SIMON
-- Context: For Optimisation course of Master in Big Data & Data Science at Mines Nancy, we did a project in group to solve the optimisation problem by mathematical simulation.
+- _Context_: For Optimisation course of Master in Big Data & Data Science at Mines Nancy, we did a project in group to solve the optimisation problem by mathematical simulation.
-- Topic: circle-packing and sphere-packing
+- _Topic_: circle-packing and sphere-packing
-- Methods: Global Optimisation algorithms implemented by solver *Pyomo*
+- _Methods_: Global Optimisation algorithms implemented by solver *Pyomo*
   - Multistart
   - MBH
-- Programming: Python
+- _Programming_: Python
-- Result: very close performance to benchmark on [Packomania](http://www.packomania.com)
+- _Result_: very close performance to benchmark on [Packomania](http://www.packomania.com)

 ## Circle-packing and Sphere-packing